Texas has thirty-three of the known forty-seven known species of bats living in the state. Texas has more bat species than any other state.

 Get there around 5:30–6:30 pm for the best parking and viewing spot.

 The bats can be seen all year round.
 There is an observation area at Austin American-Statesman’s Bat Observation Area.
 The observation area is open year-round, with volunteers available on weekend evenings from May through September.
 There is a grassy area for viewing here.
 Remember to bring a blanket for sitting on and a hat to protect your head from bat droppings.

 You can get an excellent view from the bridge as you stand and watch hundreds of thousands of Mexican Free-tailed Bats ascend into the evening sky in thick columns.

 You can also watch the bats from Lady Bird Lake by taking a boat tour or renting a kayak, standup paddleboard, canoe, or water bike from the following businesses in Congress Bridge.

 Some great information on the daily accounting of the bat’s activity can be found on the Austin Bat Refuge website.
 There are some great tips on visiting the area.

 It is quickly becoming a popular attraction among people wanting to find an alternative to the large crowds just up the road at Congress Ave.
 Bridge, this colony of Mexican Free-tailed Bats, is another Texas find.

-The cool and quirky thing about this location is you have to sit at the Napa Auto Parts store across from the overpass to watch them, and it’s worth it.
+The calm and quirky thing about this location is you have to sit at the Napa Auto Parts store across from the overpass to watch them, and it’s worth it.